 A coyotes fur varies in color from a greyish brown to a yellow/grey color.
-Their throats and underparts are generally lighter in colour, mostly white.
+Their throats and underparts are generally lighter in color, mostly white.
 They have reddish/brown forelegs, sides of head, muzzle and feet.
 Their under fur is beige and they have long, black tipped guard hairs that form a black dorsal stripe and a dark cross on the shoulder area.
 Coyotes have a tail with a black tip on the end.
 Their tail has a scent gland situated on its’ dorsal base.

 Coyotes have large ears even though they have a small head and their feet are small in comparison with the rest of their body.
 Coyotes molt once a year starting in May and ending in July.
 Like domestic dogs, coyotes have sweat glands on their paws.
 The coyote has 5 digits on the forefeet, including the dew claw (remnants of a 5th digit) and 4 digits on the hind feet.
 Coyotes are digitigrades meaning they walk with only their toes touching the ground.

 Coyotes are able to dig their own burrows but are more likely to take over and inhabit burrows made by badgers.
 Coyotes travel along fixed trails and have a territory range of up to 19 kilometres.

 Coyotes are carnivores and have a 90% mammalian diet.
 They feed upon a variety of prey such as voles, squirrels, birds, snakes, javelinas, lizards, deer, mice and livestock as well as large insects and other large invertebrates.
 Part of the coyotes success as a species is its dietary adaptability.
 As such, coyotes have been known to eat human rubbish and domestic pets.
 Fruits and vegetables are a significant part of the coyotes diet in the autumn and winter months.
 Coyotes will also consume large amounts of carrion (animal carcasses), however, they do prefer fresh meat.